jacv050/capturing-implicit-hierarchical-structure/README.md

 `pip install -r -U requirements.txt` or `python3 setup.py install --user`

 ## Data
-The simple synthetic dataset can be downloaded [here](https://drive.google.com/file/d/1mdRuSkXmTof9vq62FSmoZXneUme_97dc/view?usp=sharing) and the irregular synthetic dataset can be downloaded [here](https://drive.google.com/file/d/1XGx8GQlNGCStmxjYatWGBGAW25e2zxTn/view?usp=sharing).
+The simple synthetic dataset can be downloaded from Google Drive [here](https://drive.google.com/file/d/1mdRuSkXmTof9vq62FSmoZXneUme_97dc/view?usp=sharing) and the irregular synthetic dataset can be downloaded [here](https://drive.google.com/file/d/1XGx8GQlNGCStmxjYatWGBGAW25e2zxTn/view?usp=sharing) and should be placed in the data folder.

 ## Models